 One way to measure an employee’s performance at work is by checking if they’re meeting deadlines or falling behind.
-Now, if you want to ensure that you complete your tasks on time, you should try breaking down your projects into smaller, achievable milestones.
+Now, if you want to ensure that you complete your tasks on time, you should try breaking down your projects into smaller, easy-to-achieve milestones.
 By doing so, you’ll know where to begin, and it will be easier for you to follow deadlines.
 What’s more, it will help you overcome procrastination because the task intervals are shorter.

 There are best practices when breaking down your projects into smaller chunks.
 For instance, you need to ensure that the workload within every milestone is achievable.
 Moreover, you must allocate enough time for each milestone.

 6. Identify Your Strengths and Weaknesses